avajs/ava/docs/03-assertions.md

 ### `.throws(fn, expectation?, message?)`

 Assert that an error is thrown. `fn` must be a function which should throw.
 The thrown value *must* be an error.
 It is returned so you can run more assertions against it.
+If the assertion fails then `null` is returned.

 `expectation` can be an object with one or more of the following properties: